-Hitters: Outfielder Dominic Johnson (312) is one of the fastest players in the draft class and that elite speed plays on the base paths and in center field.
+Hitters: Outfielder Dom Johnson (312) is one of the fastest players in the draft class and that elite speed plays on the base paths and in center field.
 Listed at 5-foot-10, 175 pounds, he’s not going to be a power hitter, but his speed will bring a different dimension to the Cowboys’ lineup.
-Third baseman Christian Encarnacion had a prolific junior college career, hitting .410 with 33 home runs in 81 games for Yavapai (Ariz.)
+Third baseman Christian Encarnacion-Strand had a prolific junior college career, hitting .410 with 33 home runs in 81 games for Yavapai (Ariz.)
 JC.
 He’s an impact hitter and a solid defender at the hot corner.
 Shortstop Orlando Salinas is an advanced defender who can step right into the middle of the infield for Oklahoma State.
 The lefthanded hitter has power potential, particularly when he pulls the ball.
 Marcus Brown has the versatility to play anywhere on the infield and is a solid defender.
 He has a good overall feel for the game, which helps his tools play up offensively and defensively.
 M.J.
-Rodriguez has a physical frame at 6-foot, 245 pounds, and big power potential.
+Rodriguez has a physical frame at 6 feet, 245 pounds, and big power potential.
 He’s in the mold of a player like Colin Simpson and can catch or play first base.

 Recruiting coordinator: Carl Lafferty